Andrusowski/ppvr-web/README.md

-# PPVR
+# PPvR

-[PPVR](https://ppvr.andrus.io/) is an alternative osu! ranking system based on the scores of scoreposts on the game's subreddit [/r/osugame](https://www.reddit.com/r/osugame/).
+[PPvR](https://ppvr.andrus.io/) is an alternative osu! ranking system based on the scores of scoreposts on the game's subreddit [/r/osugame](https://www.reddit.com/r/osugame/).

 This is why: https://twitter.com/bahamete/status/919625209619079170